dfinity/candid/spec/Candid.md

 A *service* is a standalone actor on the platform that can communicate with other services via sending and receiving *messages*.
 Messages are sent to a service by invoking one of its *methods*, i.e., functions that the service provides.

+For the main service, there are two kinds of services: service constructor (or uninitialized service) and running service (or initialized service).
+A service constructor takes *initialization parameters* for installing the service on the platform.
+Once it is initialized, the service becomes a running service.
+We can initialize a service constructor to multiple running services.

 **Note:** Candid is in fact agnostic to the exact nature of services.
 In particular, it could be applied to a setting where services are synchronous (objects with RPCs) instead of asynchronous (actors with bidirectional message sends).